freeCodeCamp/freeCodeCamp/docs/index.md

 We encourage you to read the [announcement here](https://www.freecodecamp.org/news/help-translate-freecodecamp-language/) and share it with your friends to get them excited about this.

-**If you're interested in translating, here's [how to translate freeCodeCamp's resources](how-to-translate-files.md).**
+** If you're interested in translating, here's [how to translate freeCodeCamp's resources](how-to-translate-files.md). **

 ## Learning Platform

 Our learning platform runs on a modern JavaScript stack.
 It has various components, tools, and libraries.
 These include Node.js, MongoDB, OAuth 2.0, React, Gatsby, Webpack, and more.

-Broadly, we have a Node.js based API server, a set of React-based client applications, testing scripts to evaluate camper-submitted curriculum projects, and more.
+Broadly, We have a Node.js based API server, a set of React-based client applications, testing scripts to evaluate camper-submitted curriculum projects, and more.
 If you want to productively contribute to the learning platform, we recommend some familiarity with these tools.

 If you want to help us improve our codebase...